ChakirBelhaj/software-engineering-processes-group-68/README.md

 > How are the issues organized?

 **Answer:**
+Each issue is partitioned in two statuses, open and closed, where each status has it’s own tab with the given issues, some issues are also assigned with a label to state the type of the issue such as: “enhancement”, “bug”, “missing docs”.
+The description of each label resides in a separate label tab.
+The text format of the stated issue are plain description of the issue.
+Some issues also comes with a mile stone version number.

 **Q4)**
 >Are there instructions on how to contribute to the project?
 If yes, explain them.